Sobhan: Death

 Sobhan died on 6 January 2008, from cardiac arrest, at the age of 40.
 He was in the middle of narrating a story to Bhumika Chawla, when he complained of chest pain and collapsed.
 She and her husband, Bharath Thakur, immediately rushed him to Image Hospitals in Madhapur.
 The doctors declared that he was brought dead.
-He is survived by his wife, Soujanya, and two sons, including actor Santosh Shoban.
+He is survived by his wife, Soujanya, and two sons, Santosh Shoban and Sangeeth Sobhan who are also actors.
 His elder brother, comedian Lakshmipati, died that same year.